pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 ### Modifying query behavior based on the cluster config is not supported

-Modifying query behavior based on the cluster configuration is not supported. `distinctcounthll`, `distinctcounthllmv`, `distinctcountrawhll`, and \```distinctcountrawhllmv` use`` a different default value of `log2mParam` in the multi-stage v2 engine.
-In v2, this value can no longer be configured.
-Therefore, the following query may produce different results in v1 and v2 engine:
+Modifying query behavior based on the cluster configuration is not supported.
+`distinctcounthll`, `distinctcounthllmv`, `distinctcountrawhll`, and \```distinctcountrawhllmv` use`` a different default value of `log2mParam` in the multi-stage engine.
+In multi-stage, this value can no longer be configured.
+Therefore, the following query may produce different results in single-stage and multi-stage engine:

 ```sql
 select distinctcounthll(col) from myTable
 ```

-To ensure v2 returns the same result, specify the `log2mParam` value in your query:
+To ensure multi-stage returns the same result, specify the `log2mParam` value in your query:

 ```sql
 select distinctcounthll(col, 8) from myTable